GenericMappingTools/website/index.rst

                <ul>
                <li>
                   2023-08-17:
                   The GMT developer team finally was able to have a GMT Summit, this time in Oslo over July 17-21, 2023.
-We are now working on getting the next update GMT 6.5 ready for release this fall.
                </li>
                <li>
                   2023-01-22: